-My name is Anne Austin and I am a Postdoctoral Fellow at Stanford university in the History department.
-I received my Ph.D. in the interdepartmental program of Archaeology at UCLA.
+My name is Anne Austin and I am an Assistant Professor of Anthropology & Archaeology at the University of Missouri—St. Louis.
+I received my Ph.D. in the Interdepartmental Program of Archaeology at UCLA.
 My research focuses on using human skeletal remains in conjunction with art and texts to understand ancient Egyptian culture.
-Currently, I’m researching how health and disease affected the village community of Deir el-Medina during the New Kingdom period.
+I’m researching how health and disease affected the village community of Deir el-Medina during the New Kingdom period.
+Additionally, I’m studying the practice of tattooing in ancient Egypt.

-I received my B.A. from Harvard University in Anthropology, and M.A. and C.Phil. from UCLA in the Interdepartmental Program of Archaeology.
 I was born and raised in Dearborn, Michigan where I gained an appreciation for the sport of fencing.
 I fenced from age 10 through college, where I had the honor to be the co-captain of Harvard’s Women’s Fencing Team.
+Since then, I’ve taken up boxing as a hobby sport!
+It’s basically fencing with your fists, right?

 To learn more about me, feel free to contact me directly!